paulrosen/abcjs/README.md

 This library makes it easy to incorporate **sheet music** into your **websites**.
 You can also turn visible **ABC** text into sheet music on websites that you don't own using a greasemonkey script, or change your own website that contains ABC text with no other changes than the addition of this javascript file.

-**NOTE: We are changing the release license to the MIT License, effective immediately.
-Let us know if this causes any problems, but we're hoping that it solves some.
-Our goal is that you can use this library in a convenient way, as long as you give us credit for it.**

 License: [The MIT License (MIT)](http://opensource.org/licenses/MIT)

 **For a demo of what this library can do, see the following:**